-b.
+- b.
 The sludge shall be sampled and analyzed for the 110 organic priority pollutants.
-A sludge sample shall be collected on the same day as a wastewater sample and taken as final sludge pumped to the Stickney WRP for treatment.

-Sampling and analysis shall conform to U.S. EPA Methods 624 and 625 unless an alternate method has been approved by IEPA.
+A sludge sample shall be collected on the same days as a wastewater sample and taken as final digester draw sludge. - Sampling and analysis shall conform to U.S. EPA Methods 624 and 625 unless an alternate method has been approved by IEPA.

-- c.
-Sample collection, preservation and storage shall conform to approved USEPA procedures and requirements. - 3.
-In addition, the Permittee shall monitor any new toxic substances as defined by the Clean Water Act, as amended, following notification by the Illinois EPA. - 4.
+- 3. In addition, the Permittee shall monitor any new toxic substances as defined by the Clean Water Act, as amended, following notification by the Illinois EPA. - 4.
 Permittee shall report any noncompliance with effluent or water quality standards in accordance with Standard Condition #12(e). - 5.
-Analytical detection limits shall be in accordance with 40 CFR 136 or as listed in section C.1 above.
+Analytical detection limits shall be in accordance with 40 CFR 136, or as listed in section C.1 above.